moorissa/hidden-layers-with-keras/README.md

 *Codes can be found in github folders*

 ### Task 1
-We model using a multilayer perceptron (feed forward neural network) with two hidden layers and rectified linear nonlinearities on the iris dataset.
-We then evaluated our model selection on an independent test-set.
+The first model is built using a multilayer perceptron (feed forward neural network) with two hidden layers and rectified linear nonlinearities on the iris dataset.
+The model is then selected on an independent test-set.

 #### Evaluation
 * Test loss score: 0.121